SimmeringRook/simmeringrook.github.io/courses/PH403/Spring/WorkingDraft.md

 ## Gaining Speed and Radial Geodesics {#radialMotion}

-As overviewed in Section \ref{primer}, the equations of motion for an object in free-fall in spacetime are given from the line element.
+As overviewed in Section \ref{primer}, the equations of motion for an object in free-fall in spacetime are given from manipulations to Equation \ref{eqn:schwarzTimelike}.
 We begin by examining the simplest case of motion in the Schwarzschild geometry: radial timelike geodesics.
-For this case, we go a step further and examine how motion is observed by different refernce frames by changing the basis differentials used in the line element.
+For this case, we go a step further and examine how the speed of the stone is observed by different refernce frames by changing the basis differentials used in the line element.
 The two paths shown in Figure \ref{fig:RainSpeed} correspond to the bookkeeper and to shell observers.

 \begin{figure}[H]
   \centering